IN THIS ARTICLE

 What Is the Difference Between Univariate, Bivariate, and Multivariate Analysis?

 Univariate analysis involves studying a single variable.
-Bivariate and multivariate analysis involves comparing two, or more than two, variables respectively.
+Bivariate and multivariate analysis involve comparing two, or more than two variables, respectively.

 Can You Avoid Overfitting Your Model?
 If Yes, Then How?

 Yes, it is possible to overfit data models.
 The following techniques can be used for that purpose.